OpenMW/openmw/README.txt

 COMPILE-win32.txt   - instructions for building from source on Windows COMPILE-linux.tx    - instructions for building from source on Linux / Unix

-Linux 64 does NOT work because of problems with the D compiler.
-This will hopefully be sorted out at some point, but right now it is not supported.
+Linux 64 does NOT work, because of problems with the D compiler.
+We hope to sort this out at some point, but right now it's not supported.